arteteco/arteteco-website-structure/content/ecopsych02.md

 This questions are getting all quite alike, and are leading more or less to the same results.
 What this questions means: beside the perception of the risk, beside why and how they contribute and are affected(passively) by climate change, **what do people do in response?**

-The question is difficult being climate change an abstract entity, while the stressors take many different shapes.
+Answering is difficult being climate change an abstract entity, while the stressors take many different shapes.
 Chronic stressors can go unnoticed and be like a background noise that does not provoke any reaction (take air pollution for example).

 ## Threat and coping appraisal